amandersonyou/data-structures/week10/README.md

 ### Process Blog:
-The process blog allowed me the opportunity to build and update date within a Dynamo Database NoSQL structure.
+The process blog allowed me the opportunity to build and update data within a Dynamo Database NoSQL structure.
 I chose to organize my blog using the project type as a primary key and the date as a sorting method.
 I structured the data for my interface using Handlebars, allowing for consistent formatting for each entry.